Athika-Athar/personal-health-tracker/README.md

-# 🩺 Personal Health Tracker
+# 🩺 Personal Health and Wellness Tracking System

 **Personal Health Tracker** is a full-stack web application that helps users monitor, manage, and improve their personal wellness by tracking health-related data through a secure and user-friendly web interface.